 - 1800RESPECT National Sexual Assault, Domestic Family Violence Counselling Service: a national telephone and online counselling and referral service.
 Phone: 1800 737 732.

-- Men’s Domestic Violence Helpline: provides counselling and referrals for male perpetrators, as well as male victims of family and domestic violence.
+- Men’s Domestic Violence Helpline: provides information and referral for male perpetrators, as well as male victims of family and domestic violence.
 Phone: (08) 9223 1199 or free call 1800 000 599.

-- Women’s Domestic Violence Helpline: provides support and counselling for women experiencing family and domestic violence (including referrals to women’s refuges).
+- Women’s Domestic Violence Helpline: provides crisis support and referral for women experiencing family and domestic violence (including referrals to women’s refuges).
 Phone: (08) 9223 1188 or free call 1800 007 339.

 - MensLine Australia: 24/7 support for men and boys dealing with family and relationship difficulties.
 Support for men who are concerned that their behaviour is hurting the people they care about.
 Phone: 1300 78 99 78.